tloge/Cities_In_Italy/source/naples/index.rst

     a completely different vibe than the fashionable Milan and touristy Rome and Venice.

-    Traditional Neapolitan cuisine is known for inventing pizza.
+    Traditional Neapolitan cuisine is known for inventing **pizza**.
 Neapolitan pizza even has specific rules for the type of flour, tomatoes, cheese and olive oil that can be used to make it authentic.
 Along with pizza, eggplant parmesan was first served here as well.
 Naples is also known